-As you start to familiarize yourself with the U.S college admissions process, you will start to notice that each college’s admissions page will refer to their admissions process being “holistic”.
+As you start to familiarise yourself with the U.S college admissions process, you will start to notice that each college’s admissions page will refer to their admissions process being “holistic”.

 In order for a student to be admitted into the university, the student has to “fit” the university as both an academic and a person, and similarly the university has to “fit” the student.